solana-labs/solana/docs/src/cli/delegate-stake.md

 `<STRING>` is an arbitrary string up to 32 bytes, but will typically be a number corresponding to which derived account this is.
 The first account might be "0", then "1", and so on.
-The pubkey of `<STAKE_ACCOUNT_KEYPAIR>` acts as the base address.
+The public key of `<STAKE_ACCOUNT_KEYPAIR>` acts as the base address.
 The command derives a new address from the base address and seed string.
 To see what stake address the command will derive, use `solana create-address-with-seed`:

 ```bash